kedro-org/kedro/docs/source/tutorial/create_pipelines.md

     - review_scores_rating
 ```

-These are the parameters fed into the `DataCatalog` when the pipeline is executed.
+Here, the parameters `test_size` and `random_state` are used as part of the train-test split, and `features` gives the names of columns in the model input table to use as features.

 More information about [parameters](../kedro_project_setup/configuration.md#parameters) is available in later documentation for advanced usage.
-Here, the parameters `test_size` and `random_state` are used as part of the train-test split, and `features` gives the names of columns in the model input table to use as features.

 ### Assemble the data science pipeline

 To create a modular pipeline for the price prediction model, add the following to the top of `src/kedro_tutorial/pipelines/data_science/pipeline.py`:

+> If you are using the tutorial created by the spaceflights starter, you can omit the copy/paste.

 ```python
 from kedro.pipeline import Pipeline, node, pipeline